joeldodson/domible/docs/index.md

 It's more of there is a foundational idea, then interfaces using that foundational piece to provide higher level abstractions to encapsulate functionality.
 It's within these abstractions I hope to include HTML/CSS/JS to generate more accessible, semantic HTML documents.

+A developer using domible is likely to use all three points of integration in their code.
+For example, an anchor should be created using the basic ```Anchor``` class.
+There is no builder for an anchor, it's straight forward as is.

 ### elements - Create basic HTML elements.